 A distributed tracer-aided hydrological model, THREW-T (Tsinghua Representative Elementary Watershed - Tracer-aided version) model developed by Tian et al. (2006) and Nan et al. (2021a) was adopted for streamflow and isotope simulations.
-This model uses the representative elementary watershed (REW) method for spatial discretization of catchments (Reggiani et al., 1999).
+This model uses the representative elementary watershed (REW) method for spatial discretization of catching in (Reggiani et al., 1999).
 The study catchment is first divided into REWs based on DEM, and each REW is further divided into two vertical layers (surface and subsurface layers), including eight hydrological subzones based on the land cover and soil properties.
-In total, 63 and 41 REWs were extracted for the YTR basin and KR catchment, respectively (Tian et al., 2020;

-Nan et al., 2021a, 2021b).
+In total, 63 [123] 41 REWs were extracted for the YTR basin and KR catchment, respectively (Tian et al., 2020; Nan et al., 2021a, 2021b).
 Areal averages of the gridded estimates of meteorological variables, vegetation cover and soil property were calculated in each REW to drive the model.
-A module representing glacier melting and snowpack evolution was incorporated into the model for application in cold regions (He et al., 2015; Xu et al., 2019; Tian et al., 2020; Nan 2021a).
-Accumulation and melting processes of snowpack were simulated according to temperature and precipitation, to update snow water equivalent (SWE) of each REW.
-The snow cover area (SCA) was then determined according to the snow cover depletion curve (Fassnacht et al., 2016) and SWE threshold value (Parajka and Bloschl, 2008) for YTR basin and KR catchment, respectively, due to the different catchment scales.
-The evolution of glacier was not simulated in the model for simplification.
-The glacier melting amount was determined by the temperature-index method and was assumed to contribute to streamflow through surface runoff pathway directly.

-The tracer-aided module was developed by Nan et al. (2021a).
-The isotope was assumed to mix completely in each hydrological simulation unit within a simulation step.
-The Rayleigh fractionation method was adopted to simulate the isotope fractionation during water evaporation (similarly to He et al. 2019, Hindshaw et al. 2011, Wolfe et al. 2007).
-The isotope concentration was updated according to the water content of each unit and fluxes among them, which have been calculated by the hydrological model, thus no parameters associated to isotope mixing was introduced. , which simulated the isotope mixing and fractionation processes based on complete mixing assumption and Rayleigh fractionation method (similarly to He et al. 2019; Hindshaw et al., 2011; Wolfe et al., 2007).
-Forced by the inputs of precipitation and glacier meltwater isotopic compositions, the model simulates the isotope evolution in all the water sources storages in the watershed, including stream water, soil water and snowpack.
-The glacier evolution processes were not simulated in the hydrological model, thus its isotope composition cannot be updated by the model, and an assumed constant $\delta^{18}$ O of glacier melt was adopted to calculate the isotope mass from glacier meltwater.
+A module representing glacier melting and snowpack evolution was incorporated into the model for application in cold regions (He et al., 2015; Xu et al., 2019; Tian et al., 2020).
+The tracer-aided module was developed by Nan et al. (2021a), which simulated the isotope mixing and fractionation processes based on complete mixing assumption and Rayleigh fractionation method (similarly to He et al. 2019; Hindshaw et al., 2011; Wolfe et al., 2007).
+Forced by the inputs of precipitation and glacier meltwater isotopic compositions, the model simulates the isotope evolution in all the water sources in the watershed, including stream water, soil water and snowpack.
 The iGCM isotope products properly corrected by $\delta^{18}$ O measurements of precipitation samples have proved feasible to force the THREW-T model in large catchments like YTR on the TP (Nan et al., 2021b).
-More details of hydrological model together with the snowpack evolution and tracer-aided module are given in Tian et al. (2006) and Nan et al. (2021a)